alexrintt/kanade/README.md

 There are several ways to contribute:

+- To improve the translation:
+  1. Open the `/i18n` folder.
+  2. Create/edit a file `<the-lang-code-you-want-to-add-or-improve>.arb` (e.g `en.arb`).
+  3. Translate the keys.
-- To improve the translation: 1. open the `/i18n` folder, 2. create a file `app_<thelangcodeyouwanttoaddorimprove>.arb` and 3. translate the keys 4. then open a PR, that's it.
+  4. Open a PR, that's it.
 - To report a bug, create a new issue with an screenshot or a small description of the bug.
 - To request a feature please add an issue to further discuss.